Single-photon emitters and spin-photon interfaces in silicon: Single-photon emitters in silicon

 First observed~\cite{minaev_thermallyinduced_1981} in 1981, the T center is formed by two carbon and one hydrogen atom with an unpaired electron in a substitutional lattice site~\cite{safonov_hydrogen_1993, lightowlers_hydrogenrelated_1994} (Fig.~\ref{fig:TCenter}a).
 Structurally, the pair of carbon atoms is bound within a single lattice site (C-C dimer substituting a Si atom), and the hydrogen atom is bonded to one of the carbons~\cite{dhaliah_first-principles_2022, xiong_computationally_2024}, as shown in Fig.~\ref{fig:TCenter}d.

-The T center features a C$_{1h}$ symmetry, which was initially wrongly assigned to C$_{2v}$~\cite{irion_defect_1985} in 1985, later corrected~\cite{safonov_carbon-hydrogen_1995} in 1994, and recently confirmed using the previous strain- and new electric field perturbation measurements of its optical transitions~\cite{clear_optical_2024}.
-This rather low symmetry results in 24 defect orientations and a non-zero linear Stark effect~\cite{clear_optical_2024}.
+The T center features a C$_{1h}$ symmetry, which was initially wrongly assigned to C$_{2v}$~\cite{irion_defect_1985} in 1985, later corrected~\cite{safonov_carbon-hydrogen_1995} in 1994, and recently confirmed using the previous strain- and new electric field perturbation measurements of its optical transitions~\cite{clear_optical-transition_2024}.
+This rather low symmetry results in 24 defect orientations and a non-zero linear Stark effect~\cite{clear_optical-transition_2024}.

 The ZPL of the T center is at 1326 nm (935 meV) in the telecom O-band.
 The optical emission originates from the decay of a bound exciton (BE) from a delocalized valence-band state to a localized defect state~\cite{dhaliah_first-principles_2022} (Fig.~\ref{fig:TCenter}b).
 In the BE excited state, the two electrons form a singlet, and the hole states split into two doublets labelled TX0 and TX1.
-The lifetime of the excited state of T centers is rather long for color centers, around~\cite{dhaliah_first-principles_2022, veetil_enhanced_2025} $\sim 1~\mu\text{s}$ for hydrogen-based and 5 times longer for deuterated T centers~\cite{kazemi_giant_2025}.
+The lifetime of the excited state of T centers is rather long for color centers, around~\cite{dhaliah_first-principles_2022, veetil_enhanced_2025} $\sim 1~\mu\text{s}$.
+The optical lifetime is even 5 times longer for T centers that contain deuterium rather than hydrogen, revealing a large isotope effect in the optical properties~\cite{kazemi_giant_2026}.

-The quantum efficiency of the T center is still under debate, with extracted values ranging from >23.4\%~\cite{johnston_cavity-coupled_2024} to estimates of 18.1\% for hydrogen-based and near-unity for deuterated T centers~\cite{kazemi_giant_2025}.
-Its DWF~\cite{bergeron_silicon-integrated_2020} is 0.23.
+The quantum efficiency of the T center is still under debate, with extracted values ranging from >23.4\%~\cite{johnston_cavity-coupled_2024} to estimates of 18.1\% for hydrogen-based emitters.
+For deuterated T centers, an improved quantum efficiency, near unity, is predicted~\cite{kazemi_giant_2026}, suggesting that this configuration may be beneficial for quantum applications.
+In both configurations, the T center exhibits a DWF~\cite{bergeron_silicon-integrated_2020} of 0.23.
 The inhomogeneous broadening has been measured at 37~GHz in implanted natural SOI~\cite{higginbottom_optical_2022}.
 Compared to the 33~MHz reported for isotopically purified bulk $^{28}$Si crystals~\cite{bergeron_silicon-integrated_2020}, the broadening is due to strain gradients intrinsic to SOI fabrication and to implantation-induced or intrinsic defects.